jwang280/flight-calculator-python-module/README.md

-# flight_calculator
+Flight Travel Calculator
-It gives us a quick response which the distance and average travel time between two airports.
+It shows the distance and average travel time between two seleted airports instantly.
+It might be useful for travling route planning with a quick idea of the distance in kilometres and travlling time when taking a flight.